ftsrg-rete/remo-lecture-notes/docs/lab9.md

 For better transparency, it is advantageous to model the three steps separately using three constraint blocks:
 ![alt text](figs/ea-simulation/image-28.png)

+**Note: If you use the built-in *Real* type from the drop-down menu instead of the *Real* valuetype defined in the *Primitive Value Types Library*, then the property will appear in the *paramaters* compartment instead of the *values* compartment.
+The simulation should still work.**

-Within the "*Power Request Calculation*" an operation shall be defined to ensure that ACC does not want to request more power than the maximal engine performance, which is $P_{max}=100\space HP \approx 75 \space 000\space W$.
+Within the "*Power Request Calculation*", an operation shall be defined to ensure that ACC does not want to request more power than the maximal engine performance, which is $P_{max}=100\space HP \approx 75 \space 000\space W$.
 ![alt text](figs/ea-simulation/image-29.png)
 ![alt text](figs/ea-simulation/image-30.png)

 The overall behavior of the ACC can be defined using a parametric diagram, where binding connectors connect the parameters of the constraint parameters and the flow properties of the ACC:
 ![alt text](figs/ea-simulation/image-31.png)

-**Take a screenshot of the parametric diagram, and put it into your documentation.**
+**Check: Take a screenshot of your parametric diagram, and put it into your documentation.**

-After you created all modeling element, the BDD of the system context will look like similarly this:
+After you have created all model elements, the BDD of the system context will look similar to this:
 ![alt text](figs/ea-simulation/image-221.png)

 # Simulation of system behavior